rubypinkromance/rubypinkromance.com/src/books/bpi-b01-close-encounters-with-agent-reid.md

 characters:
   - Gillian Reid
 excerpt: This bundle collects the first three Agent Reid stories.
+series: bpi
-series: Bureau of Paranormal Investigation
+seriesTitle: Bureau of Paranormal Investigation
-number: b1
+number: Collection 1
 bundle: true
 amazon: https://www.amazon.com/dp/B01FCCXJGC
+feature_image: covers/bpi-b01-close-encounters-with-agent-reid.jpg
 ---

 Even for the Bureau of Paranormal Investigation, Special Agent Gillian Reid seems to find herself in a lot of strange situations.
 She’s been held captive by an amorous feral shifter.
 She was once trapped in a ghost’s memory of his wedding night.
 Then there was the time a psychic matchmaker manipulated her into confessing—and then acting on—the feelings she has for her partner.